Oreoluwa-IVT/Carbon-Footprint-Measurement/README.md

 First, we need to purchase a few tools for our little project.
 An ESP8266 NodeMCU module, an MQ9 Sensor and an MQ135 Sensor.
 Once you have that, we'd need to install the Arduino IDE.
-Use the link below to install the Arduino IDE.
+Use the link below to download the Arduino IDE.